DPorichis/vamana-indexing/ReadMe.md

 - `data=[filename]`: file containing the data points/graph representation
 - `datatype=[f/c/i]`: type of data in file (Defaults to f)
 - `filetype=[d/g]`: d for raw-data, g for graph representation (Defaults to d)
+- `index=[f/s/u]`: f for filtered Vamana, s for stitched Vamana, and u for unfiltered
 - `k=[int >= 1]`: (Defaults to 1)
 - `R=[int >= 1]`: (Defaults to 1)
 - `L=[int >= 1]`: (Defaults to 1)